Brandeis Judges

 The Brandeis Judges are 17 intercollegiate sports teams that represent Brandeis University.
-They compete in the NCAA's Division III in the University Athletic Association conference.
+They compete in the NCAA's Division III in the University Athletic Association conference, which they joined in May 1987.
 The team colors are blue and white, and their mascots are The Judge and Ollie the Owl.

 The centerpiece of Brandeis athletics is the Joseph P. and Clara Ford Athletic and Recreation Complex, one of the largest and best-equipped, multipurpose, indoor athletic facilities in the Northeast.

 Benny Friedman, who was enshrined in the Pro Football Hall of Fame in 2005, served as Athletic Director from 1949 to 1963 and as head football coach from 1951 to 1960, when the football team was disbanded due to high costs.
 Bud Collins coached the men's tennis team from 1959 to 1963.
 Chris Ford (2001–03) was the third former Boston Celtics player to become head coach at Brandeis, following Bob Brannum (1970–86) and K.C.
 Jones (1967–70).
 The basketball and volleyball teams play in the Red Auerbach Arena at the Gosman Sports and Convocation Center.
 The arena is named after the legendary Boston Celtics coach.